 Blue Shield: Blue Shield is pleased to now offer our clients an unsurpassed Account Based Health Plan (ABHP) in conjunction with our new partner, HealthEquity.
 We researched the market extensively before selecting a strategic Account Based Custodial vendor that can service all lines of business.
 This is a platform and not a banking system and was designed and developed by HealthEquity.
 HealthEquity’s leading technology supports releases and platform enhancements and updates twice a month and has a speed to market, which is unheard of with our competition.
 Our new Account Based platform offers a completely integrated healthcare experience for both members and clients.
 All accounts are on one platform with integrated enrollment and claims information, and flexible contribution models.
 We will also provide our clients with an Employer Portal with access in real time to eligibility information, contributions, fee payments, and more.
 Clients will also be able to run for easy reconciliation.

-Cigna: We have added enhanced decision support tools.
-One such tool is our Health Risk Assessment.
-Cigna has entered into a long-term agreement with the University of Michigan providing access to the use of analytics that help consumers and Cigna identify and address health risks and help employers develop worksite health and wellness programs.
-We also offer online coaching capability that invites immediate, active participation in online behavior change modules, pushing targeted follow-up based on HRA responses.
+Cigna: We continue to enhance our online cost and quality comparison tools, to help people make informed choices about where they seek care.
+One such tool is our health risk assessment.
+Cigna has a longterm agreement with the University of Michigan providing access to the use of analytics that help consumers and Cigna identify and address health risks and help employers develop worksite health and wellness programs.
+We are also introducing new digital engagement capabilities including gamification that make the health assessment fun and even easier to complete.
+We also offer online coaching capability that invites immediate, active participation in online behavior change modules, pushing targeted follow-up based on health assessment responses.

-Kaiser Permanente: Aside from compliance with federal Health Care reform, We have no significant changes planned for 2011/2012, but we are always exploring ways to make improvements to meet our customers’ needs.
-We have expanded member support activities including proactive outreach activities to assist with employee understanding of these programs.
+Kaiser Permanente: Aside from compliance with federal health care reform, We have no significant changes planned for 2011/2012, but we are always exploring ways to make improvements to meet our customers’ needs.
+We have expanded member support activities including proactive outreach activities to assist with employee understanding of these.